readthedocs/ethicalads.io/content/posts/2026-larger-ad-formats.md

-Title: New Larger Ad Format
+Title: Announcing a New Larger Ad Format
 Date: January 9, 2026
 description: We're launching a new, larger ad format that gives advertisers more space to tell their story and helps publishers earn more.
 It's opt-in and easy to try.
 tags: publishers, advertisers, announcement